Mute/unmute from taskbar

 If your accessories worked with Windows 10 and meet the Windows 11 requirements, they should work with Windows 11.
 If you want to be sure, please check with your accessory manufacturer.

 Most Windows 10 PCs currently being sold will be able to upgrade to Windows 11.
 For the PC to be able to upgrade to Windows 11, it must meet the minimum hardware specifications and specific hardware is required for some features.
-The upgrade rollout plan is still being finalized but is scheduled to begin late in 2021 and continue into 2022.
+The upgrade rollout plan is still being finalised but is scheduled to begin late in 2021 and continue into 2022.
 Specific timing will vary by device.

 There are a few ways to find out.
 If you're currently shopping for a new PC look for "Free upgrade to Windows 11" on the fact tag.
 You can also ask your retail sales professional to confirm.

 If your existing Windows 10 PC is running the most current version of Windows 10 and meets the minimum hardware specifications it will be able to upgrade to Windows 11.
-The upgrade rollout plan is still being finalized, but for most devices already in use today, we expect it to be ready sometime in early 2022.
+The upgrade rollout plan is still being finalised, but for most devices already in use today, we expect it to be ready sometime in early 2022.
 Not all Windows 10 PCs that are eligible to upgrade to Windows 11 will be offered to upgrade at the same time.
 To see if your PC is eligible to upgrade, download and run the PC Health Check app.
 Once the upgrade rollout has started, you can check if it is ready for your device by going to Settings/Windows Updates.

 If you'd like to see if your current PC meets the minimum requirements, download and run the PC Health Check app.